nyrG/boveda-lens/resources/ANGULAR_MIGRATION_PLAN.md

 1.  **Action**: Generate the `Profile` component.

     ```bash
-    # Run from the frontend/ directory
+    # Run from the frontend/ directory.
+This is a temporary component.
     ng generate component pages/profile --standalone
     ```